 In February 2017, the Texas Higher Education Coordinating Board approved a request by the College of Health Sciences to create a Bachelor of Science in Rehabilitation Sciences (BS-RHSC) major.
-The program will admit its first students in fall 2017.
+The program admitted its first students in fall 2017.

 The BS-RHSC major is administered by the College of Health Sciences, Department of Rehabilitation Sciences.
 The major is designed to prepare undergraduate students for a career in the rehabilitation professions.
 Most rehabilitation professions require post-baccalaureate education as the entry level degree.
 This major provides students with the requisite course knowledge, attitudes, values and skills to meet the challenges of graduate or professional education at The University of Texas at El Paso in Physical Therapy, Occupational Therapy, Rehabilitation Counseling, and Speech Language Pathology.
 Prerequisites for programs at other universities might differ.

 The major degree curriculum is designed to introduce pre-rehabilitation professions students to five core overlapping competencies recommended by the Institute of Medicine for the future of health care, including (1) providing patient-centered care, (2) working in interdisciplinary teams, (3) employing evidence-based practice to optimize care, (4) applying quality improvement and (5) utilizing informatics and information technology to manage knowledge, mitigate error and support complex decision-making.